 Chatuchak Weekend Market also called JJ or Jatujak by locals is one of the largest markets in the world with 10.000 shops selling a massive variety of products from all parts of Thailand and beyond.
 The market attracts 200,000 visitors every weekend of which 30% are foreign tourists.
 It’s in the Mo Chit area of the city next to Chatuchak Park and handily next to BTS Mo Chit and MRT Chatuchak Park stations.

-Inside the market is a circular roadway that follows a loop around the market grounds with the shops situated in between and to the sides in alleyways called a soi.
-The soi’s are grouped into sections.
+Inside the market is a circular roadway that follows a loop around the market grounds with the shops in between and to the sides in alleyways called a soi.
+The soi’s come grouped into sections.
 Each soi is signposted with the soi number and section number.
-Individual shops are numbered.
+Individual shops have a number.
 The road is for pedestrians only apart from the complimentary market passenger tram with does continual loops of the roadway.

-The market is divided into 27 sections.
+The market has 27 sections.
 Most of the shops are market type booths secured with shutters.
-Jatujak Plaza is a newer section that contains glass-fronted shop units and is attached to section 27.
+Jatujak Plaza is a newer section that contains glass-fronted shop units and attached to section 27.
 Some products can be found in more than one section.

 Section 1 – Amulets, books, collectibles, food shops, cafés.

 2 to 4 – Collectibles, home décor, paintings, terracotta.

 5 to 6 – Clothes, adornments, miscellaneous products.

 7 to 9 – Antiques, furniture, ceramics, handicrafts.

 10 to 24 – Clothes, consumer products, adornments, household appliances, pets.